Wang-ZhengYi/Face-the-fears/README.md

-# back-to-Mars
+# Face-the-fears
-a few ideas without any relationship with the Mars
+The best way to eliminate fear is to face it

-Statistiacal operation of soccer games events
+Statistiacal operation of pitch-game events

 ## passing events: